peacemakr-io/peacemakr-cli/README.md

 VK2LIDbz40rgi5fdY38C
 ```

-Don't want to invoke usign docker?
-Checkout out our native binary release.
+Don't want to use docker?
+Checkout out our native binary releases for ubuntu.
  * https://github.com/peacemakr-io/peacemakr-cli/releases

-## Example of how to use peacemakr-cli to encrypt logs with logrotate
+## Example of how to use peacemakr-cli to encrypt server logs with logrotate

  * https://medium.com/@danielhuang37/encrypting-all-your-logs-in-2-easy-steps-using-logrotate-and-peacemakr-8ad9cbfe1b4c